samuelandersoncodes/sell_estate/README.md

     * This feature will allow the user to easily access the sub menus to each category in order to perform the needed operations.

 ![Main Menu](docs/sellestate_main_menu.jpg)

+USER STORY

+`
+As a User, I would like to be able to manage my properties so that I can easily keep track of the properties I have available and view, update, add  and delete when neccessary.
+`